allan-walpy/my-dev-guide/code_conventions.md

 `AV1745 Group extension methods in a class suffixed with Extensions`

-**suggestion**: if the name of an extension method conflicts with another member or extension method, you must prefix the call with the class name; having them in a dedicated class with the `Extensions` suffix improves readability;
+**suggested**: if the name of an extension method conflicts with another member or extension method, you must prefix the call with the class name; having them in a dedicated class with the `Extensions` suffix improves readability;

 ### postfix asynchronous methods with `Async` or `TaskAsync`

 `AV1755 Postfix asynchronous methods with Async or TaskAsync`

 **recommended**: the general convention for methods and local functions that return `Task` or `Task<TResult>` is to postfix them with `Async`; but if such a method already exists, use `TaskAsync` instead;

 ## performance